MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-match.md

 [match notification image1]

 ## The Match Phase
-- **The Match Phase** enables you to specify how to combine your datasets into a unfied **Master Customer Dataset** that will be utilized later to unlock unique insights about your customers.
+- As part of the Data Configuration process, **The Match Phase** enables you to specify how to combine your datasets into a unfied **Master Customer Dataset** that will be utilized later to unlock unique insights about your customers.

 - If it's the first time you are going through the Match process, you should complete all the steps in this section:
   - 1.Specifying the first pair of entities that you want to Match (also called a *Match Pair*)